Halloween Ends (soundtrack): Development

 Despite being shot simultaneously with the predecessor, Halloween Kills (2021), the scoring for Ends happened only after late 2021, as production of the film interrupted due to COVID-19 pandemic, and completed by September 2022.
 The score was recorded at both John and Davies' home studios.
-Like the previous Halloween instalments, John had incorporated the original Halloween theme from the 1978 film, using electronic instruments and synthesisers.
+Like the previous Halloween installments, John had incorporated the original Halloween theme from the 1978 film, using electronic instruments and synthesisers.
 The electronic music group Boy Harsher, also worked with John, Cody and Davies on the original music.

 John added: "The movie's so different that we had to do everything differently [...]
 [David Gordon Green] challenged us on a couple of things, which was great, then gave us ultimate freedom on a couple others, which is also great.
 We had a great time working with him.
 He's a wonderful director.
 Knows what he wants, not afraid to take chances.
 He really did a terrific job.
 This one's a totally different movie.
 And it was like a puzzle to figure out how to put this thing together, but he did, and did it well."
 He further believed that "everything just comes out of the story and the characters.
 So if we have a new character, like we do with Halloween Ends, we developed a theme for them.
 And we utilize that, but sometimes we use the old stuff.
 All of this is a matter of judgment and instinct."

 Release

 The soundtrack was announced in September 2022, and in anticipation of the film's premiere, two tracks were released: "The Junk Yard" and "The Procession".
 The album was released by Sacred Bones Records on October 13, 2022, in iTunes and received wide digital release, the following day.
 Boy Harsher's original song "Burn It Down" was released along with the film and album, on October 14.
-The album will be released in vinyl in limited copies on January 20, 2023.
+The album was released in vinyl in limited copies on January 20, 2023.
+An expanded score, featuring ten unreleased tracks, was released on October 3, 2025.